charts showing mcp adoption statistics

 As of today (10/22/2025), the popular MCP registry, PulseMCP, has over 5,500 servers listed on it.
 However, this data is not a good proxy for overall MCP adoption.
 Instead, it’s more of an indicator that builders in the MCP ecosystem have been going to work.

 It’s relatively easy for a hobbyist or casual developer to spin up a local MCP server, even if it doesn’t solve a real problem.
-Remote MCP servers, on the other hand, are harder to deploy (but easier for end users), which is why larger organizations typically choose remote servers.
+Remote MCP servers, on the other hand, are harder to launch and maintain (but easier for end users), which is why larger organizations typically choose remote servers.

 Deploying a remote MCP server takes more effort and confidence in customer demand than deploying a local one.
 As a result, the growth of remote MCP servers is a strong proxy for MCP’s overall value and a leading indicator of its broader adoption.